 Register today for your online action pack of tips, ideas and downloadable Road Safety Week resources.

 Below are some easy ways that police forces can benefit from being involved in the Week, and support Brake's work to improve road safety in the UK:

 "I want us to have the safest roads in the world and would encourage all police forces to get involved in Road Safety Week and join local initiatives to help prevent death and injury on our roads.
-This week is a fantastic opportunity to educate the public about the dangers people face and promote positive changes."Chief Constable Anthony Bangham, National Police Chiefs' Council (NPCC) lead for Roads Policing
+This week is a fantastic opportunity to highlight the dangers present on our roads every day and to promote positive changes to the way we use them."Chief Constable Anthony Bangham, National Police Chiefs' Council (NPCC) lead for Roads Policing

 Work with the media

 Road Safety Week is an ideal time to get heightened media coverage for your enforcement campaigns or their results, or any education initiative in which you are involved.

 Every year, police forces run enforcement checks, often tying in with the RSW theme.

 RSW is an ideal opportunity to schedule heightened enforcement checks, including checks that protect vulnerable road users.
 This could include speed enforcement and the need for drivers and riders to stay within speed limits.
 Or carry out spot checks to make sure all vehicles, including bikes, are roadworthy and legal.

 Why not: work with partner organisations to run multi-agency events?
 Road Safety Week is an ideal time to bring together everyone who helps keep us safe on our roads.